 When it comes to addictions, benzodiazepines are dangerous because they cause persistent brain chemical changes.

+In time, the altered brain cells may not function at an optimal level without access to benzodiazepines.
+Brain cells will call out for the drug, and that call will be hard to ignore.
+That’s when an addiction is in play.
 Any benzodiazepine can cause this reaction, but there are some drugs in this classification that are of particular concern when it comes to addiction.
 Those drugs include:

 While benzodiazepines were originally developed in order to help people with very real mental health or physical health concerns, people who abuse these drugs aren’t doing so in order to make their lives better.
 Instead, they’re driven to use these drugs because of chemical changes deep inside the brain.
 People who deal with this issue tend to fall into one of two groups: those with prescriptions and those without prescriptions.
-According to an analysis in the Journal of Clinical Psychiatry, addiction is rarely a consequence of proper use of these drugs.
+According to an analysis in the Journal of Clinical Psychiatry , addiction is rarely a consequence of proper use of these drugs.
 When people have prescriptions and they follow doctors’ orders to the letter, they typically don’t emerge from the experience with addictions.

 However, there are people who don’t follow doctors’ orders.
 They might take doses too close together, or they might take doses that are much too large.
 They might take pills when they’re no longer needed, or they might hoard pills in order to take them on a “bad day.”
 This may be a small group of users, researchers say, but the impact of their habits can be huge.